slothsoft/stardew-challenger/README.md

 make the challenge possible.
 The **Magical Challenge Object**™ will turn into this "something extra" once you start the challenge and can be used as any other object of the kind it turns into.

+This mod brings the following challenges:

+#### No Challenge

+- default value without any restrictions - for when you are sick and tired of following rules

+#### No Capitalist

+- You cannot buy from Pierre, Clint or the Joja Mart (upgrading tools and opening geodes at Clint's is still possible though)
+- You get a seed maker to tide you over your imminent lack of seeds

 ## Developer Notes